moj-analytical-services/airflow-pdf2embeddings/README.md

 Before you start, please configure your environment variables according to your own directory path.
 Please refer to the `.envrc` file, where `$PWD` corresponds to the directory path where this repository has been cloned.

 In order to scrape the text from a corpus of PDF files, you will need to save your PDFs in the folder (`~/data/raw/pdfs`).
+Alternatively to scraping files from local storage, this package also supports cloud storage on AWS S3 buckets only (other cloud storage solutions are not natively supported).
 You can make use of the `data_processing_runner.py` script to scrape the PDFs, clean the text, split all the text into sentences,  and save this into a .csv file.
 The script imports the two modules `scraper` and `arrange_text`.
 ```python